MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 ---
 author:
-title: PlayReady DRM Plugin for Android Microsoft Specification
+title: PlayReady DRM Plugin for Android Specification
 description: This specification describes the requirements for incorporating PlayReady digital rights management (DRM) in an Android app. ms.assetid: "a63aa484-5dfc-fe56-abb4-87152ffc47f1"
 kindex: PlayReady, DRM Plugin for Android specification